marcelofern/marcelofern.github.io/posts/c/why-is-this-site-built-with-c/index.md

 Total Installed Size:  473.35 MiB
 ```

-There are too many dependencies for me to trust this environment will be stable
+There are too many dependencies for me to trust the environment will be stable
 for a long time.
 The last thing I want to do is deal with backward incompatible
 changes on my wee blog.